 - Triangular studs and secondary cleats for traction and acceleration

-We come strong out of the gate with Under Armour’s Highlight MC, a high-top cleat that packs some serious functional punch.
+Next out of the gate is Under Armour’s Highlight MC, a high-top cleat that packs some serious functional punch.

 The Highlight MC places a premium on comfort and stability from their CompFit top, providing extra ankle support, to the TPU cleat plate, lined with a main layer of triangular studs and secondary teeth for quick, controlled movement.
 These elements stitch together into a durable finish that will last.

 Inside, the SuperFoam inserts protect your soles from the usual strain of being on your feet for 60+ minutes.
 The molded tongue at the front finishes off the comfortable connection of shoe to foot.

 These support and comfort elements make the Highlight MC highly recommended for those players susceptible to ankle injuries and blistering.

 The main knock on the Highlight MC is that this shoe may not be for every body type.
 Those players with wider feet may want to steer clear as the narrowness of the ankle to the base can be a tough squeeze.
 An additional caveat is to be aware of the sizing: many reviewers said that the cleat runs about a half-size small to its stated length (e.g., 12’s may want to look at a 12.5).

 The Under Armour Highlight MC is a great cleat to consider for a multi-field sport athlete who wants a product focused on lacrosse but can also be employed between the endzones.